Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 2.3.0 =
+* Adding a js hook for after apply form is build.
+* Add optional attribute value for form inputs on job questions.
+* Allow for html5 form field types.
+* Bugfix for multiple boards on one page.

 = 2.2.0 =
 * Use job title rather than id when possible (in the hash linking)